apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Creating SIF file...
     INFO:    Build complete: pytorch_18.11-py3.sif

-Authentication aside, the outcome of the ``pull`` command is the Singularity container ``pytorch_18.11-py3.sif`` - i.e., a locally stored copy, that has been coverted to SIF.
+Authentication aside, the outcome of the ``pull`` command is the apptainer container ``pytorch_18.11-py3.sif`` - i.e., a locally stored copy, that has been coverted to SIF.

 ------------------------------------------------------
-Building images for Singularity from Docker Registries
+Building images for apptainer from Docker Registries
 ------------------------------------------------------

-The ``build`` command is used to **create** Singularity containers.
-Because it is documented extensively :ref:`elsewhere in this manual <build-a-container>`, only specifics relevant to Docker are provided here - namely, working with Docker Hub via :ref:`the Singularity command line <sec:singularity_build_cli>` and through :ref:`Singularity definition files <sec:singularity_build_def_files>`.
+The ``build`` command is used to **create** apptainer containers.
+Because it is documented extensively :ref:`elsewhere in this manual <build-a-container>`, only specifics relevant to Docker are provided here - namely, working with Docker Hub via :ref:`the apptainer command line <sec:apptainer_build_cli>` and through :ref:`apptainer definition files <sec:apptainer_build_def_files>`.

-.. _sec:singularity_build_cli:
+.. _sec:apptainer_build_cli:

-Working from the Singularity Command Line
+Working from the apptainer Command Line
 =========================================

 Remotely Hosted Images